What Does an Accountant Do? A Look Beyond the Ledger

 What are some common requirements for accounting jobs?

-For most accounting positions, a minimum of a Bachelor’s degree in the field is required, though some employers may prefer candidates who’ve earned a Master’s degree as well.
+For most accounting positions, a minimum of a Bachelor’s degree in the field is required, though some employers may prefer candidates who’ve earned a Master’s degree as well.1

 It’s also true that every accountant who files a report with the Securities and Exchange Commission is lawfully required to be a Certified Public Accountant (CPA).
 To become a CPA, candidates must pass a national exam and meet other state-specific requirements.
-It’s recommended to look into the licensure requirements of your state’s Board of Accountancy—some states may have more stringent requirements than others, so it’s important to have a clear view of what’s expected of you.
+Look into the licensure requirements of your state’s Board of Accountancy—some states may have more stringent requirements than others, so it’s important to clarify what you will need.

-Where do accountants work & how much do accountants make?
+Where do accountants work, and how much do accountants make?

-Future demand for accountants appears strong, too.
-Employment of accountants and auditors is projected to grow 10 percent by 2026, according to the BLS—a rate of growth that is slightly faster than the average for all occupations nationwide.*
+The national job outlook for accountants appears steady.
+Employment of accountants and auditors is projected to grow four percent through 2029, according to the BLS—a rate of growth that is about average for all occupations nationwide.1

-Relatively strong demand coupled with the specialized skill set needed for accounting is a recipe for solid earning potential.
-Accounting and auditing professionals report a 2017 median annual salary of $69,350, which is nearly double that of the national average earnings for all workers.*
+Consistent demand coupled with the specialized skill set needed for accounting is a recipe for solid earning potential.
+According to the BLS, accounting and auditing professionals reported a 2020 median annual salary of $73,560, which is nearly double that of the national average earnings for all workers.1

 The job of an accountant: 10 specialties to consider